-With the increasing integration of artificial intelligence (AI) tools—such as ChatGPT, Copilot, Bard, and other applications known as large language models (LLM) or generative AI applications—into university activities, it's essential to use these technologies responsibly.
-This guidance, developed collaboratively by the Office of Legal Affairs, University Compliance Services, the Information Security Office, and the Business Contracts Office, outlines acceptable practices for utilizing AI tools while safeguarding institutional, personal, and proprietary information.
+With the increasing integration of artificial intelligence (AI) tools—such as ChatGPT, Copilot, Bard Gemini, Claude and other generative AI applications known as large language models (LLM), diffusion models, or generative AI applications—into university activities, it's essential to use these technologies responsibly.
+This guidance, developed collaboratively by the Office of Legal Affairs, University Compliance Services, the Information Security Office, and the Business Contracts Office, outlines acceptable practices for utilizing generative AI tools while safeguarding institutional, personal, and proprietary information.
 Additional guidance may be forthcoming as circumstances evolve.

 Allowable Use: